 Step 1: Complete the Free Application for Federal Student Aid (FAFSA).
 After Catholic University receives your FAFSA and if you are eligible for a Federal Direct Loan, it will be included in your financial aid package.

-Step 2: Accept your Federal Direct Student Loan(s) in Cardinal Station at cardinalstation.cua.edu using the Username and Password that were mailed to you when you applied.
+Step 2: After enrolling at least half-time, accept your Federal Direct Student Loan(s) in Cardinal Station at cardinalstation.cua.edu using the Username and Password that were mailed to you when you applied.
 Should you need this information again, you can contact the Computer Help Desk at 202-319-4357.

 Step 4: (First-time Federal DIRECT Loan borrowers at Catholic University only) Complete a Federal Direct Loan Entrance Loan Counseling session at studentaid.gov.
 If you are a first-time borrower of a Federal Direct Student Loan at Catholic University, you must complete an entrance loan counseling session so that you will know your rights and responsibilities as a borrower.
 The online session will take you about 20 minutes to complete.